bangpound/bangpound.github.io/source/_posts/2015-06-25-guzzle-6-logging.md

 ```

 Given that Symfony services must be objects with classes, what is the right way to create a service with callbacks
 without using a factory?
-The trick is not only to create the service without a factory, because if the service is
+The trick is to create the service without a factory, because if the service is
 constructed entirely within the container, it could be configured or extended with container extensions and compiler
 passes.